A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Introduction

 An intrusion detection system (IDS) is one of the techniques recommended by various standards (e.g., ISO 27039, NIST, Open Web Application Security Project (OWASP)) to monitor activities in the system or network for malicious behavior.
-Several automotive communities and researchers are considering an automotive specific IDS as a fundamental solution for vehicle cyber incidents detection and reporting which has the potential to be extended to intrusion detection and prevention systems (IDPSs)~\cite{NHTSA_IDS-1, ETAS_IDS-1, AutoISAC_IDS-1}.
-Automotive Open System Architecture (AUTOSAR) organization released a specification for vehicle IDSs in 2020 that provides a standardized interface to report on-board security events for a vehicle electronic control unit (ECU) and network environment~\cite{AUTOSAR_IDS-1}.
-Basically, IDS methods in cyber domains are of three types including signature-based, behavior-based, and anomaly-based approaches~\cite{LIAO201316, 10_1145_2808691, zaboli2023chatgpt}.
+Several automotive communities and researchers are considering an automotive specific IDS as a fundamental solution for vehicle cyber incidents detection and reporting, which has the potential to be extended to intrusion detection and prevention systems (IDPSs)~\cite{NHTSA_IDS, ETAS_IDS, AutoISAC_IDS}.
+Automotive Open System Architecture (AUTOSAR) organization has released a specification for vehicle intrusion detection systems in 2020 that provides a standardized interface to report on-board security events for a vehicle electronic control unit (ECU) and network environment~\cite{AUTOSAR_IDS}.
+Basically, IDS methods in cyber domains are of three types, including signature-based, behavior-based, and anomaly-based approaches~\cite{LIAO201316, 10_1145_2808691, zaboli2023chatgpt}.
 Other IDS methods are inspired or combined by these basic methods.
 In the automotive industry, IDSs are typically software components deployed in the network, host, or as a distributed system.
-These types of IDS are mainly focused on messages in vehicle network protocols (e.g., control area network, automotive Ethernet)~\cite{8640808, 022_034128, 10_1145_3570954} and lacked in utilizing the application specific knowledge.
+These types of IDS are mainly focused on messages in vehicle network protocols (e.g., CAN, automotive Ethernet)~\cite{8640808, 022_034128, 10_1145_3570954} and lack utilizing the application specific knowledge.
 Other than IDSs, an anomaly detection (AD) process is also used in other applications (e.g., sensor AD~\cite{rajendar2022sensor, 8684317}, vehicle traffic AD~\cite{Aboah_2021_CVPR, SARIKAN201864}, in-vehicle monitoring for AVs~\cite{app121910011}).
-In science, an anomaly is described when difference between actual observation and expected outcome is developed based on the original scientific idea~\cite{AnomalyDef-1}.
-In statistics and data mining, outliers in the dataset are considered anomalies.
+In science, an anomaly is described when there is a difference between actual observation and expected outcome developed based on the original scientific idea~\cite{AnomalyDef}.
+In the statistics and data mining field, outliers in the dataset are considered as anomalies.
 For physical systems, detecting anomalies in AV sensors, aerial systems, and intelligent traffic systems are examples of some important applications.
 An AD process for IDSs was introduced in the 1980s to detect security violations by recognizing abnormal patterns in system logs~\cite{1702202}.
 Recent research on cyber-physical attack detection is presented in Table~\ref{tableAnomalyCPS}.
-According to this table, the current AD techniques for automotive IDSs primarily focused on finding anomalies based on a data-driven analysis of network and less consideration on physical behavior.
-Table~\ref{tableAnomalyCPS} shows research on other CPSs for detecting cyber-physical attacks and hybrid approaches by combining data-driven and physics-based models.
+According to this table, the current AD techniques for automotive IDSs primarily focus on finding anomalies based on a data-driven analysis of the network and less consideration of physical behavior.
+Table~\ref{tableAnomalyCPS} shows research on other CPSs found for detecting cyber-physical attacks, hybrid approaches by combining data-driven models and physics-based models.